 Board Nominations and Elections

-Voting will take place at the November 6th (virtual) meeting.
-If you have a need for a Proxy Voting Form, available below, then print and fill it out along with the Voting Ballot Form, scan or photograph them both, and email to Larry Grubler.
+If you have a need for a Proxy Voting Form, available below, then print and fill it out along with the Voting Ballot Form, scan or photograph them both, and email to the Vice President, as mentioned above.

 HBA Board Nomination and Election Process